 Learning Community Book Groups

 We will be entering our third year of Learning Communities this fall, as well as introducing our third book addition of “How to be an Antiracist” by Ibram X Kendi to the series.
 We will also be revisiting “What if I Say the Wrong Thing?
 25 Habits for Culturally Effective People” by Verna Myers and “Braving the Wilderness” by Brene Brown.
 OEI will provide free access to these books and discussion guides for 5 meetings.
 We anticipate having dozens of groups, hosted by UMass community members.
-If you’d like to join, please sign up here.
+Join a group!

 Dignity and Respect in Action (DARIA): The Podcast

-This summer we will be launching a new podcast focused on issues of diversity, equity, and inclusion within the UMass community.
+This summer we launched a new podcast focused on issues of diversity, equity, and inclusion within the UMass community.
 We’re excited to have recorded several sessions already to be released in the upcoming weeks.
 The topics will range from interviews with DEI related subject matter experts, highlights of the work and accomplishments of underrepresented community members, and more.